grantseltzer/blog/content/blog/go-stack-traces-bpf.md

 column = "left"
 +++

-In a few of my posts from a few years ago I explored the idea of attaching bpf programs to Go functions via uprobes.
+In a couple of my posts from a few years ago ([1](/blog/tracing-go-functions-with-ebpf-part-1), [2](/blog/tracing-go-functions-with-ebpf-part-2)) I explored the idea of attaching bpf programs to Go functions via uprobes.
 The second post dived into how to extract values of parameters.
 This can be seen as part 3 of the series as I'm going to demonstrate how to get a stack trace from bpf code.
 The work described in this post is in contribution to my work at Datadog on the [Dynamic Instrumentation](https://www.datadoghq.com/product/dynamic-instrumentation/) product, allowing users to hook specific functions and get snapshots of parameter values and stack traces.

 The purpose of a stack trace is simple.
 When a function is called, we want to know the order of execution of every function/line that lead to the function invocation.
 You can see an example of a stack trace everytime a panic occurs in Go, which are helpful to find offending code.